 This book starts with Madison having a difficult time coping with the death of her beloved dog Badger, and her recuperation from physical, mental, and sexual abuse all at the hands of Dane.
 Being a natural sociopath, Dane is able to seduce the police investigators and clear himself of any criminal wrongdoing.
-From this revelation and the past abuse, Madison’s whole state of being has changed, Dane’s motivational factors have normalized to unforeseen proportions and the town is conflicted on who to believe,but one thing is certain nothing will ever be the same again.
+From this revelation and the past abuse, Madison’s whole state of being has changed while Dane’s motivational factors have begun to normalize to unhealthy proportions.
+While Madison’s obvious trauma has lead to isolation, Dane’s charismatic persona and ever-presence among the community places the small town in conflict on who to believe, but one thing is certain, nothing will ever be the same again.

-This book starts off a little jumbled and all over the place.
-Being the second book in a series I feel it would have been beneficial for me if I had read the first book.
+Being the second book in a series I feel it would have been beneficial for me if I had read the first book as this book starts off a little jumbled and disconnected.
 I was able to persevere through the mass of trivial relationships, the bouts of infidelity and the sexual deviancy.
 This all happened in the first forty pages so I was starting to think that the remainder would be much of the same.
 The sexual exploits were not as much of a fixture in the rest of the story but being one of the internal motivations of a main character, the story necessitated its presence for fluidity and cohesion.The use of the compass was clearly illustrated and was the integral instrument that was driving Dane’s misdirected sense of self.

 This book was an easy read and it held my attention throughout.
 It was fast-paced and dramatic it just was not a memorable experience for me.
 Overall I found this book to be quite underwhelming with few surprises, making it very predictable.
 While reading I had the feeling that their was a connection between this book and the movie version of American Psycho and the relationship drama Fear.
 Dane’s narcissism reminded me of Patrick Bateman’s morning skin care regiment, and his looking in the mirror flexing his muscles while having sex with prostitutes was very comparable to Dane.
 Some people will really enjoy this story, but for me I would recommend this book to anyone looking for an alternative in the holiday marathon running of CSI: Miami to a one-off episode of CSI: Iron Bay.